 Rohingya man shot dead in Ukhiya camp

-A Rohingya youth was shot dead in a refugee camp in Ukhiya upazila of Cox's Bazar last morning.
+A Rohingya man was shot dead by unidentified criminals at a refugee camp in Ukhiya upazila of Cox's Bazar yesterday.

-The deceased was identified as Syed Alam, 24, a resident of Camp 4, said Shamim Hossain, officer-in-charge Ukhiya Police Station.
+The deceased was identified as Imam Hossain, 30, a resident of Ukhiya Rohingya camp no. 4.

-A group of unidentified criminals broke into Alam's house and shot him when he was asleep around 6:00am, he said.
+Shamim Hossain, officer-in-charge of Ukhiya Police Station, said a group of criminals opened fire on Imam, leaving him dead on the spot.

-With critical injuries, he was rushed to a hospital in the camp, where doctors declared him dead.
+On information, police recovered the body and sent it to the Cox's Bazar Sadar Hospital morgue.

 Comments